Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Introduction

 \IEEEpubidadjcol

 After constructing a sample point graph, we solve a Generalized Traveling Salesman Problem (GTSP), which seeks a minimum-cost tour that visits exactly one point from each cluster.
-In subsequent iterations, each process generates a new set of sample points that includes both randomly sampled points and points selected from all processes' previous GTSP solutions.
-We prove that our approach converges asymptotically to an optimal solution through this iterative refinement.
+In subsequent iterations, we generate a new set of sample points that includes both randomly sampled points and points selected from previous GTSP solutions.
+We prove that our approach is asymptotically optimal, i.e. it converges asymptotically to an optimal solution through this iterative refinement.

 \IEEEpubidadjcol